jsdp: a Java Stochastic DP Library: The jsdp library

 To summarize, in order to model a problem the key steps are the following: bound the state space, define the functional interfaces to compute the action list, the immediate value function, and the random outcome function for the system.

 Once these modeling components are defined, we can move to the solution process.
-The first step is to determine if we want to sample the state space or to adopt an exhaustive state space enumeration. \texttt{SamplingScheme.NONE} carries out an exhaustive state space enumeration; in the following example we will adopt simple random sampling.
+The first step is to determine if we want to sample the state space or not. \texttt{SamplingScheme.NONE} carries out an exhaustive state space enumeration; in the following example we will adopt simple random sampling.

 The maximum sample size (\texttt{maxSampleSize}) refers to the sample size adopted for random variables at stage 1; if the reduction factor per stage (\texttt{reductionFactorPerStage}) is 1, this sample size will be adopted also in subsequent stages, otherwise the sample size in subsequent stages will shrink exponentially fast according to the rule